10.3 Common Failure Points & Recovery

 - Do not say "I'm finished" until every step is genuinely complete.

-You cannot "correct" an action that already endangered or harmed the resident — for example, the resident already fell because the brakes were unlocked, or contaminated supplies were already used on the resident.
-Prevention is the only defense for those; that is why the safety setup is rehearsed until automatic.
+You cannot "correct" an action that already endangered or harmed the resident — the resident already slid because the brakes were unlocked, contaminated supplies were already used on the resident, or hot food was already given.
+Prevention is the only defense for those, which is why the safety setup is rehearsed until automatic.
+The same is true of an exposed or roughly handled resident: the dignity breach has already happened.

 The skills room is not where you want to discover that nerves erase your closing steps.
 Rehearse under realistic conditions:

-- Have a partner read the scenario once from a one-line prompt — no extra reminders, exactly like the evaluator.
+- Have a partner read the scenario once from a one-line prompt — no extra reminders, exactly like the evaluator — and stay silent otherwise.

-- Practice with a checklist your partner marks silently while you work.
+- Practice with a checklist your partner marks silently while you work; review misses afterward, not during.

-- Add mild time pressure so you train under the same stress.
+- Add mild time pressure (about 6-8 minutes per skill) so you train under the same stress as the ~31-40 minute window.

-- End every practice skill with the same closing block: reposition for comfort, call light in reach, lower bed, privacy restored, hand hygiene.
+- End every practice skill with the same closing block: reposition for comfort, call light in reach, bed in low/locked position, privacy restored, hand hygiene.

 - Drill the always-tested hand washing daily and rotate the other skills so no skill is neglected.